owl-stars/cssowl/README.md

 [![Bower version](https://badge.fury.io/bo/cssowl.png)](http://badge.fury.io/bo/cssowl)
 [![Build Status](https://travis-ci.org/owl-stars/cssowl.png?branch=master)](https://travis-ci.org/owl-stars/cssowl)

+**NOTE: Unfortunately this library hasn't been maintained for a while now.
+We are still using it for some projects in combination with Spriteowl but since we recommend using sth like icon fonts for larger projects we haven't touched this library yet.
+We plan to update this library to be used with icon fonts too but we can't quite tell when at the moment.
+Cheers**

 > Cssowl is Owl-Stars mixins library with support for [LESS](http://lesscss.org), [SASS/SCSS](http://sass-lang.com) and [Stylus](http://learnboost.github.io/stylus/).
 >
 > We created the mixins for working with [Owl-Stars](http://www.owl-stars.com) extensions like [Spriteowl](http://spriteowl.owl-stars.com), but feel free to use it on its own.